seregonwar/PkgToolBox/README.md

 ```
 Note: `TITLEID` may not be recovered correctly under certain conditions.
     this code was developed on macos but can be compiled on Windows after installing all dependencies.
-    All contribution to improve the program are welcome
+    All contribution to improve the program are welcome...